About Personal Exposure Reporting

 Your least expensive personal protection

-CPF’s online PER system is available to any California firefighter at a nominal cost: $10 a year for California Professional Firefighters members and $15 a year for non-CPF members.
+CPF’s online PER system is available to any firefighter at a nominal cost: $15 a year.
+Members of California Professional Firefighters are eligible for a special rate of $10 a year.

 EXISTING MEMBERS: If you have reported exposures before August 1, 2017, you must activate your account in the new system.
 (ACTIVATE HERE).